glycerine/loquet/README.md

 Package loquet (French for "latch") provides a channel with enhanced broadcast capabilities for Go.
 Close is now idempotent, and can broadcast a real value, not just the zero value.

-A loquet.Chan can be re-opened with a call to ReOpen().
+(Okay, we have to implement this in two steps/calls, but you'll get the idea.)

 The package docs have full details: https://pkg.go.dev/github.com/glycerine/loquet